 Choose an Image Type

 PNGs are good for smaller-size imagery and thumbnails.
-If you need a transparency within your picture, PNG will also be the only choice;
+If you need transparency within your picture, PNG will also be the only choice;

 Note that PNG-8 images are usually lighter than PNG-24 files, so it’s better to save images in PNG-8 format;

-Optimize Your Image Size and Weight
+How to Optimize an Image Size and Weight?

 Choosing a proper image size and weight is essential for your website.
 There are two major reasons for it: